hptechdesign/lv_port_linux_frame_buffer/README.md

 ## Building

 ### For Windows:

+Make sure that you delete the /build folder if you've previously used it to build for RPi.
+Any binaries generated previously will remain in the /bin folder.
   - Open the top-level ```CMakeLists.txt``` file and uncomment the line
     ```set(platform "win")```.
   - Make sure that ```set(platform "rpi")``` is commented out.